 Avoiding the parking nightmare on site and being able to enjoy the scenery while driving to Muir Woods would be two key reasons on why you should consider a Muir Woods Tour.

-While only park rangers can give tours within Muir Woods, a tour guide can give you tips like what to eat the cafe (the scones are locally sourced) and what trails might work best for your family to venture down.
+While only park rangers can give tours within Muir Woods, a private tour guide can give you tips like what to eat the cafe (the scones are locally sourced) and what trails might work best for your family to venture down.
 Plus they can take the quintessential picture of your family picture at the park entrance for you.

 And unless you had other road trips out of the city planned, it’d be best to avoid the rental car fee and insane hotel parking rates.
 Seriously it was over $50 a night to park at our hotel.